-Weyco Group, Inc. ("we," "our," "us" and the "Company") designs and markets quality and innovative footwear principally for men, but also for women and children, under a portfolio of well-recognized brand names including: Florsheim, Nunn Bush, Stacy Adams, BOGS, Rafters, and Forsake.
+Weyco Group, Inc. ("we," "our," "us" and the "Company") designs, markets, and distributes quality and innovative footwear principally for men, but also for women and children, under a portfolio of well-recognized brand names including: Florsheim, Nunn Bush, Stacy Adams, BOGS, Rafters, and Forsake.
 Inventory is purchased from third-party overseas manufacturers.
 The majority of foreign-sourced purchases are denominated in U.S. dollars.
 We have two reportable segments, North American wholesale operations ("Wholesale") and North American retail operations ("Retail").
 In the wholesale segment, our products are sold to leading footwear, department, and specialty stores, as well as e-commerce retailers, primarily in the United States and Canada.
 We also have licensing agreements with third parties who sell our branded apparel, accessories and specialty footwear in the United States, as well as our footwear in Mexico and certain markets overseas.
 Licensing revenues are included in our wholesale segment.
 Our retail segment consists of e-commerce businesses and four brick and mortar retail stores in the United States.
 Retail sales are made directly to consumers on our websites, or by our employees.
-Our "other" operations include our wholesale and retail businesses in Australia, South Africa, Asia Pacific (collectively, "Florsheim Australia") and Europe ("Florsheim Europe").
-However, as previously disclosed, we closed Florsheim Europe in 2021.
-As a result, the 2022 operating results of the "other" category reflect only that of Florsheim Australia.
+Our "other" operations include our wholesale and retail businesses in Australia, South Africa, and Asia Pacific (collectively, "Florsheim Australia").
+As previously disclosed, we ceased operations in the Asia Pacific region in 2023, and are in the final stages of winding down this business.
 The majority of our operations are in the United States and our results are primarily affected by the economic conditions and retail environment in the United States.